itcreativeusa/gogo-logo-mogo/README.md

 The file readme.md will be generated in a root folder Generated logo saves to the folder`/examples` .
 The file logo.svg has a size 300x200 pixel

-Simply add text to the text field and press save. after reloading the page, the text will be available.
+Simply add text to the text field and press save.
+After reloading the page, the text will be available.

-File `logo.svg` located in a root folder.
+File `logo.svg` is located in a root folder.

-Screenshot located in `img` folder
+Screenshot is located in `img` folder

 ![gogo-logo-mogo](img/screenshot.png)

 ## Credits

-Some code in file `component.js` was taken from Mini-Project provided by Berkeley Bootcamp for studying purposes.
+Some code in the file `component.js` was taken from Mini-Project provided by Berkeley Bootcamp for studying purposes.

 ## Tests
-Tests for classes : Circle, Triangle, Square included.
-Tests located in folder `tests` Run `npm test` to see PASS all the tests
+Tests for classes: Circle, Triangle, and Square included.
+Tests located in folder `tests` Run `npm test` to see PASS all the tests.

 ## License